Murdered mum Hannah Clarke's inspiring post: 'I am not a victim'

 "All she ever wanted was happiness," a fundraiser set-up to help the family said.

-In a series of text messages obtained by The Courier Mail, Ms Clarke had told a friend earlier this month she had "made the right decision" to leave.
+In a series of text messages obtained by The Courier Mail, Clarke had told a friend earlier this month she had "made the right decision" to leave.

 "I'm so glad I got out when I did," she wrote, adding that she had a DVO (domestic violence order) against Baxter.

-The deaths of Ms Clarke and her three children have shaken the local Brisbane community and sparked an outpouring of grief across the country.
+The deaths of Clarke and her three children have shaken the local Brisbane community and sparked an outpouring of grief across the country.

 "My heart goes out to the families and community going through this tragic time and the emergency responders confronting what would be a shattering scene," Prime Minister Scott Morrison tweeted on Wednesday.

-Ms Clarke's substantial social media following is also grieving.
+Clarke's substantial social media following is also grieving.

 "Hannah was someone I've known and connected with on here for a number of years and she was a deadset legend," Instagram fitness blogger Krista of @fithappymummy said.